DMacMakes/dmdocs/content/en/torrens/ise102/week7/index.md

   Things to store:
     A valid range of menu choices.
     Their choice
-    A way to remember if the choice was in range so we don't repeat the checking code.
     A relevant error message we can print.

   Processing to do:
-  loop while validChoice isn't true
+  loop..
     Show the player's cash
     Tell user the menu options and number them
-    Show an error if one was previously made
+    If there's an error to show (from a previous loop), show it.
     Get their choice
-    If their choice is in range, set validChoice to true else set an error message for next loop. end while
+    If their choice is in range, clear any errors else set an error message for next loop. keep looping while there's an error message

 ```
 {{< /alert >}}